-This is an article for the hydro – homies!
-Anyone with a passion for clear, beautifully cold and clean water straight from the convenience of the fridge take note – here’s what you need to know about keeping your fridge water supply clean and constant.
+Anyone with a passion for clear, beautifully cold, and clean water straight from the convenience of their fridge, take note – here’s what you need to know about keeping your fridge water supply clean and constant.

-The most important factor in your water quality is the state of your refrigerator water filter.
-So, how do you know if your water filter is clogged and not working properly?
+The most important factor in your water quality is the state of your refrigerator’s water filter.
+So, how do you know if your water filter is clogged, dirty, or not working properly?

-Here are some tell-tale signs your filter might need changed:
+Here are some tell-tale signs that your filter needs changing:

 - You haven’t changed the filter in 6 months.
-The recommended lifespan of your filters is 6 months, after that the manufacturer will advise to replace them.*
+The recommended lifespan of your filters is 6 months unless you don’t use them very often.

 - Poor Ice Quality/Quantity.
-If you’re getting less ice dispensed or your ice is cloudy/dirty/smelly, that filter needs attention.
+The filter needs attention if you’re getting less ice dispensed or your ice is cloudy/dirty/smelly.

 - Funny tasting water.